 - API: All operations available on the web console can be performed through APIs.

-After creating an RDS instance, you can access it through any common client, such as MySQL-Front, SSMS (SQL Server Management Studio), or pgAdmin.
+After you create an RDS instance, you can access it through any common client, such as MySQL-Front, SSMS (SQL Server Management Studio), or pgAdmin.